 Posted On: 17-02-2020

-Saudi Arabia's intrusion detection market is expected to enjoy a growth over the next six years, after experiencing a decline of recent, said 6Wresearch in a recently published a report.
+Saudi Arabia's intrusion detection market is expected to enjoy growth over the next six years, after experiencing a decline of recent, said 6Wresearch in a recently published a report.

 The study, titled "Saudi Arabia Intrusion Detection Market (2017-2023)," cites that the country's intrusion detection market is projected to grow at a compound annual growth rate of 18.1 percent from 2017 to 2023.

-According to the report, Saudi Arabia's intrusion detection market declined during between 2014 and 2016, owing to deteriorating economic conditions, primarily due to slump in oil prices and halt in several government projects in the country.
+According to the report, Saudi Arabia's intrusion detection market declined between 2014 and 2016, owing to deteriorating economic conditions, primarily due to slump in oil prices and halt in several government projects in the country.
 However, with a recovery of crude oil prices, the market is set for a renaissance, it said.

-Other drivers including increasing infrastructural projects, upcoming hotels and shopping malls, increasing inflow of FDI in the construction sector and setup of new large and medium enterprises are also expected to push the country's intrusion detection market, the report said.
+Other drivers including increasing infrastructural projects, upcoming hotels, and shopping malls, increasing inflow of FDI in the construction sector, and setup of new large and medium enterprises are also expected to push the country's intrusion detection market, the report said.

-"The announcement of government smart cities project, under which construction of 10 smart cities are to be completed by 2020, would further result in an increase in demand for intrusion detection system in Saudi Arabia over the next three years," the report said.
+"The announcement of government smart cities project, under which construction of 10 smart cities is to be completed by 2020, would further result in an increase in demand for intrusion detection system in Saudi Arabia over the next three years," the report said.

 "Further, under Vision 2030, Saudi Arabia government has passed a plan to invest in the infrastructural development plans and to allow FDI in the commercial and retail sectors which would result in an increase in the construction projects in the country, further leading to an increase in deployment of intrusion detection system at various locations," Shefali concluded.